Lynet101/Albot/README.md

 - /calendar add {calendar} {event} {time} - adds event to specified calendar
 - /calendar remove {event} - removes event from specified
 - /calendar sync {calendar} - synchronises calendars (from groups and o365/moodle)

-### mail commands (not implemented yet)
-\# in order to access group features, you must be part of the group
-- /mail create - creates a new mail (pops up as embed)
-- /mail view - view mails
-- /mail sync - synchronises mail (from groups and o365/moodle)